kavyanayak02/Spring-boot-config-server-repo/README.md

 # Spring-boot-config-server-repo
-This repository contain details about employee and company details.
+This repository contain details about configure server of employee and company details.